-Category - This term refers to the categories of agencies listed in Annex A to NSPD-51/HSPD-20.
+Category - This term refers to the categories of agencies

 Communications - Voice, video, and data capabilities that enable the leadership and staff to conduct the mission essential functions of the organization.
 Robust communications help ensure that the leadership receives coordinated, integrated policy and operational advice and recommendations and will provide the ability for governments and the private sector to communicate internally and with other entities (including with other Federal agencies, State, local, territorial, and tribal governments, and the private sector) as necessary to perform their Mission Essential Functions (MEFs).